MicrosoftDocs/SupportArticles-docs/support/azure/kubernetes-fleet/crp-clusterresourceplacementworksynchronized-false.md

 ---
 # Resource propagation failure: ClusterResourcePlacementWorkSynchronized is false

-This article describes how to troubleshoot `ClusterResourcePlacementWorkSynchronized` issues when propagating resources using the `ClusterResourcePlacement` API object in Azure Kubernetes Fleet Manager.
+This article describes how to troubleshoot `ClusterResourcePlacementWorkSynchronized` issues when you propagate resources using the `ClusterResourcePlacement` API object in Azure Kubernetes Fleet Manager.

 ## Symptoms